markjamesm/markjamesm.github.io/_posts/2021-01-08-writing-an-iracing-sdk-implementation-fsharp.md

 <img src="/img/posts/irsdk-fsharp/iracing-win.jpg" width="500" height="279" alt="Photo of my iRacing first win certificate">

-Inspired by setting everything up and doing some laps to practice for an eventual return to comeptition, I started thinking about how I once experimented with using the <a href="https://github.com/kutu/pyirsdk" target=_blank>Python implementation</a> of the iRacing SDK to connect to an arduino and display a speedometer readout in realtime on a small screen.
+Inspired by setting everything up and doing some laps to practice for an eventual return to comeptition, I started thinking about how I once experimented with using the <a href="https://github.com/kutu/pyirsdk">Python implementation</a> of the iRacing SDK to connect to an arduino and display a speedometer readout in realtime on a small screen.
 In reminiscing about the experience, I thought about how I could look into writing an F# implementation of the SDK as a learning project.
 In addition to learning through the project, it also has the benefit of being of use in a future project involving an iRacing stats tracker web app that I've been thinking about writing as a project for my upcoming [cloud computing courses](/2020-12-09-back-to-school/).

 ## Getting Started

 I tend to learn best when projects are slightly outside of my comfort zone, and this would be both my first time writing a library, as well as writing one in a functional language!
-Having used an array of libraries at this point, I had some confidence in choosing an organizational structure, and the Python implementation is only <a href="https://github.com/kutu/pyirsdk/blob/master/irsdk.py" target=_blank>739 lines of code</a> which felt doable compared to some of the larger libraries out there.
+Having used an array of libraries at this point, I had some confidence in choosing an organizational structure, and the Python implementation is only <a href="https://github.com/kutu/pyirsdk/blob/master/irsdk.py">739 lines of code</a> which felt doable compared to some of the larger libraries out there.

 Moreover, the python implementation of the SDK has the ability to: